risk-first/website/introduction/Risk-Theory.md

 ## Unknown Unknowns

-In Wikipedia's example, this ficticious BBQ has high fire risk, so one should begin mitigating there.
+In Wikipedia's example, this fictitious BBQ has high fire risk, so one should begin mitigating there.

 But, does this feel right?
 One of the criticisms of the [Risk Register](Risk-Theory#risk-registers) approach is that of [mistaking the map for the territory](Map-And-Territory-Risk).
 That is, mistakenly believing that what's on the Risk Register _is all there is_.